-For example, the Nevada Procurement Technical Assistance Center (PTAC) is funded in part through a cooperative agreement with the Defense Logistics Agency and can assist established organizations in their pursuit of government-related contracts or subcontracts.
-Click the PTAC logo to learn more.
+For example, the APEX Accelerator [formerly known as the Nevada Procurement Technical Assistance Center (PTAC)] is funded in part through a cooperative agreement with the U.S. Department of Defense and can help established organizations in their pursuit of government-related contracts or subcontracts.
+Click the APEX button to learn more.